alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 ## Modeling

-Now we can begin the recipe for our model.
-After baking, we can see what the output looks like.
+Now we can create the recipe for our model.

+After we `bake`, we can see what the output looks like.

 ```r